 How to Get Security Clearance for Employment

 What is a security clearance for employment, and how do you get one?
-Job applicants may notice that some vacancies mention that applicants must be eligible for a security clearance or must already possess a security clearance in order to be hired.
+Job hunters may notice that some vacancies mention applicants must be eligible for a security clearance or must already possess a security clearance in order to be hired.

-Security clearances are primarily required by government employers and private contractors who will have access to sensitive information that has a bearing on national security.
-Here is information on how to get a security clearance for employment.
+Security clearances are primarily required by government employers and private contractors who have access to sensitive information that has a bearing on national security.
+Some private sector employers also require clearances.

 Levels of Security Clearance